risulkarimx1/ImageSegmentation1/README.md

 ### Step4: Saving the images
 ImageSegmentationSetup.cs contains the configuration.
 SegmentationTimerController acts as a controller to call the functions to capture images by creating AsyncGpuReadback.
 AsyncImageSaver compresses the byte array coming back from the request to LzCompression format and saves to disk.

 Full source code of the project was not give as I worked on the porject owned by my employer.
 The project is temporarily hosted for my portfolio purpose.
+Risul Karim, 20.01.2020